- Debit & Credit Card Slips. VAT invoices? Where is my copy?

 - What are MSDS and TDS?
 What is CoSHH?
 What is REACH?

 MSDS - Are Material Safety Data Sheets.
 Any product posing a hazard will have one of these sheets written by the manufacturer.
 Each box contains relevant information to the product regards its components and their safety.
 As a Commercial Organisation you MUST keep these on file.
 As a member of the public, it is advised you read them!
 TDS - Are Technical Data Sheets.
 They contain all the information of the products technical aspects.
 For example its Strength or Hardness.
 It also contains the method for use of the product including ratios, pot life an cure times CoSHH - This is an ageing Health and Safety Phrase relating to the Control of Hazardous Substances Hazardous to Health.
 MSDS and TDS were born as a result of this HSE directive.
 REACH - Is the next generation of substance control.
 Many substances are being banned for use in products available to the public.
-For example DBTDL is planned for outright ban in Jan 2015
+For example DBTDL is planned for outright ban in Jan 2015 and this was followed through.

 - Which brush should i choose for GRP Fibre Glass Lamination?